hedeshy/CNVVE/README.md

 ### Steps to train and make the model

-1. Create a new folder call it data and copy the raw audio files in it under raw folder.
+1. Create a new folder call it data and copy the raw audio files in it under data/raw folder (You can also download the cleaned data and skip the next step).

 1. Run `python clean.py` in the terminal
     - This script will trim the empty trailing signals and place the cleaned samples under cleaned folder.